Future Proof Your Returns Process for the Festive Period & Beyond

-Our last recommendation is knowing who your customer is (KYC), being able to verify the identity of any person behind a purchase from your online store will shield your business from fraudulent activity.
-An issue that is become more common as digitalisation grows upon us.
+Our last recommendation is knowing who your customer is (KYC), using electronic identity verification tools to able to verify the identity of any person behind a purchase from your online store will shield your business from fraudulent activity.
+An issue that is becoming more common as digitalisation grows upon us.

-Using a trusted data partner that can access trusted reference data like electoral rolls, credit agencies and other watchlists will be useful if you are selling high valued products to a particular sector or particular audiences.
-The use of cross-validating a customer contact data such as proof of address to show that a person lives at that address provided along with email and phone to verify that those two elements are live, callable, contactable and not fake will protect the merchant from any potential fraudulent traps.
+Using a trusted data partner that can access trusted reference data like electoral rolls, credit agencies and other watchlists will be useful if you are selling high-valued products to a particular sector or particular audience.
+The use of cross-validating a customer’s contact data such as proof of address to show that a person lives at that address provided along with email and phone to verify that those two elements are live, callable, contactable and not fake will protect the merchant from any potential fraudulent traps.

-Also, we have found the enrichment tool of IP location being a useful barrier in protecting an e-retailer.
-Being able to see where your visitors are coming from and if a person who says that live in Manchester wanting to purchase high valued goods but showing an IP location in Poland can give clarity to this type of fraudulent activity.
+Also, we have found the enrichment tool of IP location to be a useful barrier in protecting an e-retailer.
+Being able to see where your visitors are coming from and if a person who says that lives in Manchester want to purchase high-valued goods but showing an IP location in Poland can give clarity to this type of fraudulent activity.